 - Set two alarms.
 You will have to get up early to meet your pilot and get flying before the weather becomes unpredictable during the day.
 It’s worth waking up early for, but you might need that extra alarm so you don’t miss it.

 - Plan a fun breakfast or coffee afterwards to celebrate your flight!
 If it’s chilly out, it’s a great way to warm up.
 Plus, it’s quite an exciting adventure and you’ll have pictures and stories to share.

 - Wear shoes you don’t mind getting a little dirty and pants that you can move around in.
 You’ll likely launch and land the balloon in the middle of a field, such as a cow pasture, so put on some athletic shoes that you don’t mind getting messy.
 Also, wear comfortable pants as you’ll have to climb up into the basket.
 It’s fairly easy since there are typically foot holes to step into like a ladder, but you’ll need to be nimble.

 If you’re in Orlando and interested in flying in a hot air balloon, I highly recommend it.
 Not only will you get to see the area from a totally different perspective, but you’ll also have the opportunity to ride in one of the largest baskets in the world.
-Check out the Sunrise Hot-Air Balloon Tour on Viator for more information.
+Check out the Orlando Balloon Rides for more information.

 This post was created in 2015 as part of my collaboration with Viator.
 However, The Travel Bite maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel and food are entirely my own.